-Linderbaum’s strength and wrestling background help him to be a man-mover in the ground game.
+Linderbaum’s strength and wrestling background help him to move people in the ground game.
 Furthermore, he attacks well with his hands and demonstrates a good understanding of hand placement.

-Linderbaum has proven to be a reliable snapper of the ball in his short career as the starting OC for Iowa.
+Linderbaum has proven to be a reliable snapper of the ball in his short career as the starting center for Iowa.
 There wasn’t a single bad snap or fumbled exchange when the quarterback takes the ball under center in the games studied.
-This is even more impressive when considering that Linderbaum worked with two different quarterbacks during his two seasons as the starting center for the Hawkeyes.
+This is even more impressive when considering that Linderbaum worked with multiple quarterbacks during his time as Iowa’s center.